Gary W. Jackson

 Success Fighting for Individuals

 Gary has been with the Law Offices of James Scott Farrin since 2017.
-Throughout his law career he has tried cases in the areas of consumer protection, construction litigation, business litigation, class actions, mass torts, products liability, medical negligence, nursing home negligence, estate disputes, whistleblower claims, and trucking litigation.
+Throughout his law career he has tried cases in the areas of consumer protection, construction litigation, business litigation, class actions, mass torts, products liability, medical negligence, nursing home negligence, estate disputes, and whistleblower claims.
 Gary has often been tapped by other law firms as co-counsel on tough cases.

 9/11 Trial Lawyers Care Task Force for Victims

-In 2002, Gary volunteered pro bono as part of an effort to help families of 9/11 victims obtain recovery through the federal Victims’ Compensation Fund.
+In 2002, Gary volunteered as part of a pro bono effort to help families of 9/11 victims obtain recovery through the federal Victims’ Compensation Fund.
 This effort was the largest private, civil, pro bono program in the history of American law.

 “I represented a father whose son was killed when, as a NYC firefighter, he was trying to rescue people from the Twin Towers.
 He had just graduated from firefighting school and was so proud,” Gary recalled.